akkorismeglesz/Projekt-1.html/README.md

 + has two parts
 + was built with HTML5, CSS3 and JavaScript
 + is very small and you can find everything in the html file
++ You can find the JavaScript parts within the html file
 + works :)

 ### First part